mrbobbytables/chronos/README.md

 ---

 ### Usage

-When running the Chronos container in a `production` or `development` environment, the container **must** be run with host networking and several environment variables should be specified to function correctly.
+When running the Chronos container in any deployment; the container does require several environment variables to be defined to function correctly.

 * `ENVIRONMENT` - `ENVIRONMENT` will enable or disable services and change the value of several other environment variables based on where the container is running (`prod`, `local` etc.).
 Please see the [Environment](#environment) section under [Important Environment Variables](#important-environment-variables).

-* `LIBPROCESS_PORT` - The port that is used to communicate with Mesos.
-If running on a host with another Mesos framework or an instance of Mesos-Master or Mesos-Slave, this should be set to unique port (default `9000`).
+* `LIBPROCESS_IP` - The ip in which libprocess will bind to. (defaults to `0.0.0.0`)

+* `LIBPROCESS_PORT` - The port used for libprocess communication (defaults to `9000`)

+* `LIBPROCESS_ADVERTISE_IP` - If set, this will be the 'advertised' or 'externalized' ip used for libprocess communication.
+Relevant when running an application that uses libprocess within a container, and should be set to the host IP in which you wish to use for Mesos communication.

+* `LIBPROCESS_ADVERTISE_PORT` - If set, this will be the 'advertised' or 'externalized' port used for libprocess communication.
+Relevant when running an application that uses libprocess within a container, and should be set to the host port you wish to use for Mesos communication.

 * `CHRONOS_MASTER` - The zk url of Mesos Masters.

 * `CHRONOS_ZK_HOSTS` - A comma delimited list of Zookeeper servers used for storing Chronos state. **Note:** Does not need to be prefixed with `zk://`.

+The libprocess variables are not necessarily required if using host networking (as long as the default ip and port are available).
+However, you will quickly run into problems if attempting to run it alongside another container attempting to do the same thing.
+This is where running with an alternate `LIBPROCESS_PORT` or running the container with standard bridge networking and using the two `LIBPROCESS_ADVERTISE_*` variables is ideal.

+A supplied sample seed script is available at `/opt/scripts/marathon_env_init.sh`.
+This will assign 1 to 1 mappings of the 2 exposed ports needed for Chronos + Mesos to their associated variables.

+* `PORT0` - The Chronos WebUI
+* `PORT1` - port used for both `LIBPROCESS_PORT` and `LIBPROCESS_ADVERTISED_PORT`.

 For further configuration information, please see the [Chronos](#chronos) service section.